kutycoi123/c-pthread-practice/assign2/assign2/assign2_part2/README.txt

 Q1: At this point, your solution does not contain any synchronization or mutual exclusion.
 Give an example of and explain a possible synchronization error that could occur in this code.
 Be specific.
+	- Suppose the buffer is now: (1+2)+(2*3);
+	- Adder and multiplier are running concurrently and both of them get access to buffer When the adder are trying to add 1+2 and replace (1+2) by (3) the multiplier is also doing multiplication and trying to modify the buffer.
+	=> This would cause synchronization error since if the adder finished its job first, the buffer is already changed and multiplier would end up trying to modified old version of buffer.
 Q2: Suppose we implement correct synchronization and mutual exclusion for all of the threads.
 If our three functions were to operate on all expression in the buffer at once (not just the first expression), would the program generate incorrect output?
 Why or why not?
+	- With correct synchronization and mutex, the program should not generate incorrect output since now although all threads are working on the same shared resources, only one thread can use the resource to read/write, other threads need to wait for resources to be available.
+	Therefore, the synchronization is maintained all the times.
 Step 3: Critical Sections
 -------------------------